 At this point, there had never been a Mercer biography, and now it looked like there were going to be two!
 When I happened to come across tidbits about Mercer in my own research and reading, I would e-mail both of them about it.
 Around 2001, Phil really dug in, because he wanted to beat Gene into print.
 He didn’t make it.
 Lees’s book Portrait of Johnny came out in 2003, and Furia’s Skylark in 2004.
 (Gene died in 2010.)

-When I spoke to Phil around his 75th birthday this past November, he was eager to do an expanded edition of The Poets of Tin Pan Alley to treat a few lyricists who were not covered in the first edition and analyze additional songs by the lyricists who were.
+When I spoke to Phil around his 75th birthday this past November, he and his wife, Laurie Patterson, were eager to do an expanded edition of The Poets of Tin Pan Alley to treat a few lyricists who were not covered in the first edition and analyze additional songs by the lyricists who were.
 Phil was excited that after 20 years of no copyrighted works lapsing into the public domain (see the Sonny Bono Copyright Extension Act of 1998), copyrighted works were going to start lapsing again as of January 1, 2019.
 He was pleased that every year there would be more songs that he could analyze and quote as much of the lyrics as he wanted to without having to bother with permissions.

 Sadly, he did not live to carry this out, except perhaps seeing the songs from 1923 go public on January 1 of this year.
 His widow Laurie Patterson (herself a faculty member at University of North Carolina-Wilmington) will carry out the remainder of this project.